richard-viney/lightstreamer/README.md

 # Start streaming data for the subscription and request an initial snapshot
 subscription.start snapshot: true

-# Loop printing out new data as soon as it becomes available on the queue
+# Print new data as soon as it becomes available on the queue
 loop do
   data = queue.pop
   puts "#{data[:time]} - #{data[:stock_name]} - bid: #{data[:bid]}, ask: #{data[:ask]}"